 The premium 125cc segment has a lot of other contenders from all the major brands.
 As all of these bikes are A1 license compliant their power is restricted to 15 PS only.
 Every bike in this category packs a punch and is a worthy competitor for the MT-125.

 When it comes to design the KTM Duke 125 and Yamaha MT-125 steal the spotlight from others with their sharp and aggressive design.
-On the other hand, Honda CB125R and Aprilia Tuono have a mature and sophisticated design.
-All of 6 bikes in this segment have different characteristic and offers loads of features.
+On the other hand, Honda CB125R and Aprilia Tuono have a mature and sophisticated designs.
+All of these 6 bikes in this segment have different characteristic and offers loads of features.

 Verdict On Yamaha MT-125

 MT-125 has an aggressive and distinctive design that has been derived from its bigger sibling.
 The new headlamps design adds a different characteristic to the bike and gives it a mean face making it stand out from the crowd.
 It has a premium build quality and a good overall fit & finish.

 Now, the Yamaha MT-125 comes with the VVA technology on board that is a cherry on top.
 The VVA feature provides a torque-rich low as well as a powerful top-end.
 The gearbox is smooth and now it also has a slipper clutch system that reduces wheel hop while aggressive downshifts.
 This streetfighter is powerful and it is total fun to ride machine.